Critics of critical race theory and transgender policies flood Franklin County meeting - News Break

 Critics of critical race theory and transgender policies flood Franklin County meeting

-ROCKY MOUNT — The line to speak at Monday’s Franklin County School Board meeting extended past the edge of the parking lot.
-As has happened in Botetourt, Bedford, and other Virginia counties, most had come to decry a perceived agenda that they described as pro-Marxist and anti-Christian, including face masks in schools, new state regulations about how schools deal with transgender students and the potential exposure of students to critical race theory.martinsvillebulletin.com
+ROCKY MOUNT—The line to speak at Monday’s Franklin County School Board meeting extended past the edge of the parking lot.
+As has happened in Botetourt, Bedford, and other Virginia counties, most had come to decry a perceived agenda that they described as pro-Marxist and anti-Christian, including face masks in schools, new state regulations about how schools deal with transgender students and the potential exposure of students to critical race theory.starexponent.com

 Comments / 0